-If you ignore the Penalty Charge Notice (PCN) then the penalty will increase, and we will apply to have the outstanding amount registered with the Traffic Enforcement Centre as a debt.
+If you ignore the original fine (PCN), the cost will increase.
+We will apply to have the outstanding amount registered with the Traffic Enforcement Centre as a debt.
 A warrant will be issued and legal costs will be added.
 A warrant allows us to issue a Notice of Enforcement and take recovery action.

-To stop us from taking recovery action and adding further costs, you will need to pay the PCN in full, including any costs that have already been added.
-If you are not able to pay the full outstanding charge, you can arrange payment with us.
+To stop us from taking recovery action and adding further costs, you will need to pay the balance in full, including any costs that have already been added.
+If you are not able to pay the full amount on the Notice of Enforcement, you can arrange payment with us.

 You can avoid recovery action by getting in touch with us as soon as possible.